-The stormwater is collected in table drains and discharged to the Avoca River.
+The stormwater is collected in a mixture of kerb and underground pipe system and table drains, and discharged to the Avoca River.

 The caravan park, golf club, and football club combined have an effluent pond for onsite wastewater management.

 • Old and poorly maintained OWMS.